ftrotter/ZZermelo/documentation/Graph.README.md

     }
 ```
 2. Then run this command prompt at your project root, type (this requires installation of ssh keys to access private repo):
-    `composer require careset/zermelobladegraph`
+    `composer require careset/zzermelobladegraph`

 3. Then run:
-    `php artisan zermelo:install_zermelobladegraph`
+    `php artisan zzermelo:install_zzermelobladegraph`
-This will create a zermelo directory in your resources directory containing blade view templates.
+This will create a zzermelo directory in your resources directory containing blade view templates.
 This will also publish the configuration file to your app's config directory, move assets (js, css) to public/vendor.

 4. Make sure your database is configured in .env or your app's database.php config.